ondra-novak/docdb/README.md

 ```
 Note that iterators are templates.
 This is important to note because different parts of the library may use different types of iterators for serialization and deserialization.
 The only common property of iterators is that they all work with the `char` type

+### Pre-prepared document types

+* **StringDocument** - The document is of type `std::string`
+* **RowDocument** - A document represents a database row that can have multiple columns of different types.
+More information on the `Row` class
+* **FixedRowDocument<> - An extension to `RowDocument` where we can specify the types of individual columns using template parameters. `FixedRowDocument<int, double, std::string, bool>`
+* **StructuredDocument** - A structured document that resembles a javascript object in structure, i.e. an object that can store numbers, strings, fields indexed by order and by string.
+There is a function for conversion from and to JSON format.
+See `Structured` class

 ## Database initialization and database instance

  * The database instance is stored in a variable of type `docdb::PDatabase`.